 Deferred compensation is a tool that can help you get below the a certain tax bracket if used properly.

-A good financial advisor or CPA can help you run tax planning projections to share if your taxes will be higher, the same, or lower in the future.
-But keep in mind, that’s all they are… projections.
+A good financial advisor or CPA can help you run tax planning projections to estimate whether your taxes may be higher, the same, or lower in the future.
+Just remember, they are still projections, not guarantees.

 While it depends on one’s unique financial situation, contributing to and investing in nearly all account types should generally be considered before a nonqualified deferred compensation plan.